gcapes/git-course/_episodes/06-branching.md

 ### Why are branches useful?
 Suppose we've developed some software and now we want to try out some new ideas but we're not sure yet whether we'll keep them.
-We can then create a branch 'feature1' and keep our `master` branch clean.
-When we're done developing the feature and we are sure that we want to include it in our program, we can merge the feature branch with the `master` branch.
+We can then create a branch *feature1* and keep our *master* branch clean.
+When we're done developing the feature and we are sure that we want to include it in our program, we can merge the feature branch with the *master* branch.
-This keeps all the work-in-progress separate from the `master` branch, which contains tested, working code.
+This keeps all the work-in-progress separate from the *master* branch, which contains tested, working code.

 When we merge our feature branch with master git creates a new commit which